A moist and light chiffon cake, packed with natural strawberry flavor! Pair a slice of the cake with cold whipped cream for a tasty teatime treat!

 - Place egg yolks and sugar in a mixing bowl.
 Mix well.

-- Add in strawberry jam (or puree) and water.
+- Add in strawberry jam mixture (or pureed strawberry and water).
 Mix well.
 You may need to whisk for a while to smooth out the jam.

 - Lastly, add in sifted flour and 1 tsp of strawberry powder.
 Mix well and ensure there is no large visible lumps of flour.